Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How is ankyloglossia diagnosed?

-Your child's healthcare provider will examine him.
-For infants, your child's healthcare provider will ask if he has problems with feeding.
-Your healthcare provider may watch your baby during breastfeeding or bottle feeding.
-If your child is older, your child's healthcare provider will ask him to stick out his tongue and lift it upwards.
-He will check the softness and length of his frenulum.
-Tell your child's healthcare provider if other family members have had the same condition.
+Your baby's healthcare provider will ask if your child has problems with feeding.
+The provider may watch your baby during breastfeeding or bottle feeding.
+Your older child's provider will ask your child to stick out his or her tongue and lift it upwards.
+This is to check the softness and length of the frenulum.
+Tell your child's provider if other family members have had the same condition.

 How is ankyloglossia treated?

 Mild ankyloglossia in babies may not be treated if your baby does not have feeding problems.
-The inside of his mouth will change in size and shape during the first 4 to 5 years of life.
-When his teeth start to come in, his tongue grows and will narrow at the tip.
-Over time, his frenulum may grow, stretch, and even come loose on its own.
+The inside of your child's mouth will change in size and shape during the first 4 to 5 years of life.
+When teeth start to come in, the tongue grows and will narrow at the tip.
+Over time, the frenulum may grow, stretch, and even come loose on its own.
 Your child may need surgery if speech or feeding problems are severe.
 Surgery may be used to cut or remove the frenulum.

 What are the risks of ankyloglossia?

 - Your baby may have problems latching onto the breast during breastfeeding, or problems bottle feeding.
 Your baby may not get enough milk because of the condition.
 Breastfed babies may suck even harder and this may cause breast pain in mothers.
 Older children may have problems with swallowing chewed food or clearing food from the mouth.

-- Oral and dental: Food may get trapped inside your child's mouth.
+- Food may get trapped inside your child's mouth.
 This can cause a bad smell and start tooth decay.
 Some teeth may not form well.
 Your child may also have spaces between the bottom teeth.

 - Ankyloglossia will not prevent or delay your child's ability to talk.
 This condition may only cause problems in how your child can say or pronounce some words.
 Words with the tongue sounds may be hard to say, such as the T, D, L, TH, and ST sounds.